Gitjas/Solaufeins_Rescue_NPC/c#solaufein/readme.solaufeinrescue.english.txt

 	-Magic resistance reduction by 50% (counted from 100%) Many thanks to Knight who allowed me to use his spells Faerie Fire and Darkness from his mod "Knights Kits" (all files are renamed and use my prefix).
 Partly the spells also use ressources from the spells available in SoD / BGII:EE.

--Both portraits ares taken from pictures of drow fighters by Holger Kirste.
+-Both portraits are taken from pictures of drow fighters by Holger Kirste.
 Thank you very much to Holger Kirste!

 -Solaufein will acknowledge your PC being a drow - but do not expect him to be available to teach drow lore, as he tries to leave all this behind.
-For activation, you either have to install one of the subrace mods befor the Solaufein mod and use the drow or half-drow kits of these mods.
+For activation, you either have to install one of the subrace mods before the Solaufein mod and use the drow or half-drow kits of these mods.
 Supported mods are (so far, only English version is considered since these mods aren't traify_d yet): Welverin's Subrace mod, FinnJO's Subrace mod, Corsymyr's BG:EE Subrace mod.
 Alternatively, for "hand-made" drow NPCs there is one reply option added to Adalon's dialogue for en elven PC to tell her that Player1 is a drow.
 It will show after Adalon revealed her plan about the drow illusion.
 Only click this if Solaufein should adddress your PC as a drow.